 The traditional food of Africa – African meals

 I completed an amazing safari from Cape Town, South Africa to Victoria Falls in Zimbabwe crossing 4 countries in total.
 It was through this trip, I learnt and experienced a lot in regards to Southern Africa traditions and cultures.
 One of the things that influenced me the most, though, was the South African foods I tried.

 Find out more about taking a safari travel adventure.

-If you have seen my IG @backpackandfork you would be well aware by now I love to eat, it is one of my highlights of travelling and I’m fortunate enough to be able to enjoy most local dishes in areas I travel without getting too sick.
-This is a godsend for places like Bali, Thailand and African countries trust me.
+If you have seen my IG @backpackandfork you would be well aware by now I love to eat, it is one of my highlights of travelling and I’m fortunate enough to be able to enjoy most local dishes in areas I travel without getting sick.
+This is a godsend in places like Bali, Thailand and many African countries, trust me.

 If you haven’t yet checked out @backpackandfork take the time now to connect with me and let me know your favourite meal you have enjoyed while travelling.

 Let’s now dive into the African foods and traditional local dishes you will encounter during your time travelling in Southern African countries.

 What to expect from the South African food cuisine?

 Before we dive into the meals you should be looking to try while travelling in Africa, let’s look at what you should expect to find from African dishes and its cuisine.
 One thing is for sure, no matter what you expect, I’m sure you will find some surprises.